doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 mandatory parameter "fieldName", which is the name of the field to be used to hold the known "deletedAt" field.
 It must be of any of the date types.

+### SoftDeleteable attributes:
+- **\#[Gedmo\Mapping\Annotation\SoftDeleteable]** this class attribute tells if a class is SoftDeleteable.
+It has a mandatory parameter "fieldName", which is the name of the field to be used to hold the known "deletedAt" field.
+It must be of any of the date types.

 Available configuration options:
 - **fieldName** - The name of the field that will be used to determine if the object is removed or not (NULL means it's not removed.
 A date value means it was removed).
 NOTE: The field MUST be nullable.